realmm13/marathonminimalist/src/components/design-system/patterns.md

 # Component Patterns & Usage Guide

-This document provides practical examples and patterns for using the Marathon Minimalist design system components effectively.
+This document provides practical examples and patterns for using the Prep My Run design system components effectively.

 ## Table of Contents